Study delay due to personal circumstances

 At the end of the academic year, your study process is evaluated.
 There may be personal circumstances that affect your study progress and increase your study delay.
 By law, only the following justifiable grounds for study delay can be recognized by the CPO:

-• activism: Student activism: membership of University Council, Faculty Council, Programme Committee or board as mentioned in FOBOS Regulations, Appendix B, Basic list for allocation of activism grants).
-You can get the form you need to fill in by emailing the CPO.
+• Student activism: membership of University Council, Faculty Council, Programme Committee or board as mentioned in FOBOS Regulations, Appendix B, Basic list for allocation of activism grants.
+It's required to attach the MoMi Activism Form to your application.

 • other special circumstances determined by the board of the institution, for example